Cooling Wine Cellars in Los Angeles: What are the Common Problems and How Experts in Los Angeles Can Prevent Them?

 4. A Low-Grade Wine Cellar Door was Installed by Your Previous Wine Cellar Designer and Cooling Specialist

 All of our doors are constructed from high-grade materials.
-Our wooden doors are exterior grade to help them withstand the humid conditions in refrigerated wine rooms.
+Our wooden doors are exterior grade to help them withstand the humid conditions in refrigerated wine storage rooms.
 We use the LVL (Laminated Veneer Lumber) technology for superior durability.
 Our glass door panels are 5/8” thick and dual-paned.

-5. Your Wine cellar Door was Not Sealed
+5. Your Wine Cellar Door was Not Sealed

 In addition to choosing a high-quality door, you must also make sure that it is equipped with essential sealing components.
 With many years of experience in the construction and in cooling wine cellars in Los Angeles, we always make sure that every door we install has weather stripping to seal all the gaps around it and prevent air leakage to and from the wine cellar.